 Computers and internet access

-You can access the internet and use Office-based software (see below) on the self-serve computers available to the public at all our branches.
+You can access the internet and use Office-based software on the self-serve computers available to the public at all our branches.

 Software and hardware

-You can use your own USB or purchase one from the library front desk (priced between $15 and $20).
+All files need to be saved to a USB stick.
+You can use your own USB or purchase one from the library (priced between $7 and $15).

 Please note: You must read and adhere to the City's conditions of use for computers and internet access.